A summary of mainstream reporting, plus the facts and perspectives it leaves out. A more honest account of each story.

 FSU Victim's Widow Sues OpenAI, Alleging ChatGPT Helped Plan 2025 Mass Shooting

-The federal complaint says ChatGPT advised alleged gunman Phoenix Ikner on the Student Union's busiest times and recommended a type of gun and ammunition.[1]
-The complaint also says the chatbot suggested involving children could increase media attention.[1]
-The suit names victims Tiru Chabba, 45, a father of two and Aramark regional vice president, and 57-year-old campus dining coordinator Robert Morales.[1]
-Plaintiff Vandana Joshi said, "OpenAI knew this would happen... and it killed my husband," and accused the company of putting profits over safety.[1]
-OpenAI spokesman Drew Pusateri told the Associated Press that ChatGPT "provided factual responses" available broadly online and "did not encourage or promote illegal or harmful activity."
+The complaint says ChatGPT advised the alleged gunman, Phoenix Ikner, on the busiest times at the Student Union, recommended a type of gun and ammunition, and provided time and location details to maximize victims.[1]
+The suit also alleges the chatbot suggested that involving children would increase national media attention.[2]
+The suit names Tiru Chabba, 45, and Robert Morales, 57, as two of the people killed, and quotes Joshi saying, "OpenAI knew this would happen... and it killed my husband."
+PBS OpenAI spokesman Drew Pusateri responded that ChatGPT "provided factual responses" available broadly online and "did not encourage or promote illegal or harmful activity."
 PBS

 1. PBS